mattermost/docs/source/comply/data-retention-policy.rst

 1. Go to **System Console > Compliance > Data Retention Policies**.
 2. Select **Add policy** to the right of the **Custom retention policies** table.
 3. Specify a name for your policy.
-4. Specify a custom retention policy for channel and Direct Messages by selecting a **Channel & direct message retention** option from the dropdown, then specify how long to keep uploaded files.
-When a time is specified, messages and file attachments older than the duration you set will be deleted.
+4. Specify a custom retention policy for channel and Direct Messages by selecting a **Channel & direct message retention** option from the dropdown, then set how long to keep uploaded files.
+When a time is set, messages and file attachments older than the duration you set will be deleted.
 The minimum retention period is one day.
 5. Assign teams and channels to this policy by selecting **Add teams** and searching for a specific team, or by selecting **Add channels** and searching for a specific channel.
 If only teams are specified, all channels for selected teams will be included in the a policy.
 6. Under the **Policy log** section, select **Edit** to specify the start time of the daily scheduled data retention job.
 Choose a time when fewer people are using your system.
 If a time is already set for a global retention policy, then the same time applies to custom data retention policies.